drgrib/Go_Concurrency_Patterns_2012/README.md

 ## Variadic and Slice Versions of the `fanIn` Function

-In the talk, Pike only covers a version of `fanIn` with a set number (2) of input channels.
+In the talk, Pike only covers a version of `fanIn` with a set number of two input channels.
 I implement two versions that can accept an arbitrary number of channels:
 * `variadicFanIn` in `07_variadicFanIn.go`
 * `sliceFanIn` in `08_sliceFanIn.go`